gracekazmierski/docker-streamlit-lesson-plan/README.md

 # Titanic Survival Predictor (Docker + Streamlit Workshop)

 This repository contains all materials for the Docker + Streamlit hands-on lesson.
-Students clone the repo, run a Streamlit app locally, customize it, and finally containerize it using Docker.
+Students will clone the repo, run a Streamlit app locally, customize it, and finally containerize it using Docker.

 The machine learning model (Random Forest) is trained locally using Python 3.13 to ensure full compatibility with the Docker image and